 Here is our climate diagram for Skegness.
 This year, July will have the highest average temperatures.
 Conversely, January is the coolest month in Skegness, with temperatures falling below 2°.
 The rainiest month is July, while the driest month is September.

-Reclaim the fun of the British seaside with a Skegness holiday letting
+Reclaim the fun of the British seaside with a cosy Skegness holiday cottage

 Nestled in the heart of Lincolnshire is the traditional seaside town of Skegness.
-This historic fishing town still retains much of its charm while offering plenty of activities; particularly for children and families.
+This historic fishing town still retains much of its charm while offering plenty of activities, particularly for children and families.
 Take a walk down the beach, get your adrenaline fix on the multiple rides at the pleasure beach and top it all off with some fish and chips by the sea.
-A Skegness holiday letting makes the perfect base for the exploring this quaint but lively British seaside town while retaining all your home comforts.

 Fish and chips is the traditional dish of many British seaside towns, and Skegness is certainly no exception.
 You can pick up this quintessentially British favourite at many of the seafront stalls, or for something a little more special head to the Seaview Fisheries restaurant.

-If you’re celebrating a special occasion with a holiday home in Skegness then the Crown Hotel is a good option.
+If you’re celebrating a special occasion with a holiday rental in Skegness, the Crown Hotel is a good option.
 Offering special menus for events such as Christmas and Mother’s Day, the hotel serves a range of local and international dishes.
-Other notable restaurants to try when you rent a holiday home in Skegness include The Northshore, Tarantino, and The Cherry Tree Pub.
+Other notable restaurants to try when you rent a holiday cottage in Skegness include the Northshore, Tarantino, and the Cherry Tree Pub.

 Every year in August, Skegness comes to colourful life with the annual Skegness Carnival.
 After kicking off with a parade and family fun day, events such as a treasure hunt and pet show (along with several galas) run throughout the week.

 Every year in May, Skegness hosts the Illuminations Switch On, and the town is adorned with beautiful lights fixtures.
 The evening boasts live entertainment from local groups and celebrities, culminating in a dramatic fireworks display.
-Other events which may be of interest to those staying in a holiday letting in Skegness is the National Brass Band Festival in January and the motorbike beach race and party held in April.
+Other events in Skegness include the National Brass Band Festival in January and the motorbike beach race and party held in April.

 Natureland Seal Sanctuary

-Dedicated to rescuing and rehabilitating injured seals, visitors can see the seals alongside other animals such as alpacas, penguins and meerkats.
+Dedicated to rescuing and rehabilitating injured seals, the sanctuary offers visitors the chance to see the seals up close, alongside other animals such as alpacas, penguins and meerkats.